Boston round (bottle)

 A Boston round bottle, or Winchester bottle, is a strong, heavy bottle commonly used in the drug and chemical industries.
 It is often made of amber (brown) glass (to filter out UV light) but can also be made of plastics.

 History

 The "Winchester quart" bottle first appeared in the UK in the 19th century with a capacity of two imperial quarts (half an imperial gallon), or exactly 2.273045 litres.
 At the time, a system of dry capacity measures known as "Winchester" was still in use, while the Winchester bushel is still used in the US.
 However, the Winchester quart bottle has no relation whatsoever to any other units called "Winchester".

 In the 20th century, the Winchester quart was metricated to two and a half litres.

 Construction

 A "Boston round" has a cylindrical shape without a handle and a short curved shoulder.
 It is threaded for closing with a screw cap.

+Optical properties and conservation applications

+Amber glass incorporates coloring agents such as iron oxide, carbon, and sulfur during its melting process, which grants it a high filtering capacity against light and ultraviolet radiation.
+From the standpoint of its optical properties, this material blocks more than 99 percent of ultraviolet radiation in the UVA and UVB bands, in addition to absorbing short-wavelength high-energy visible light up to 450 nanometers.
+This selective filtering effectively prevents photochemical reactions, the oxidation of organic compounds, and the degradation of photosensitive products in both the pharmaceutical and chemical fields, as well as in the preservation of food products sensitive to heat and light.

+Integrated seasonal and environmental protection

+Amber glass containers are frequently utilized as integrated protection systems to simultaneously mitigate degradation from light radiation and the intrusion of adverse climatic factors throughout the changing seasons of the year.
+This conservation solution is critical in both industrial and pharmaceutical applications, as well as in domestic environments, especially in locations exposed to seasonal thermal extremes (summer and winter), high relative humidity, pressure fluctuations due to altitude, or areas prone to continuous condensation.

+While the chemical matrix of amber glass acts passively and permanently by absorbing the ultraviolet spectrum and short-wavelength visible light—an indispensable protection against high solar radiation in the summer—protection against hygroscopic and hydrothermal factors is managed through closure engineering and proper container storage, being equally crucial during the winter months or in humid environments.

+To ensure optimal preservation against these environmental variables, the following technologies and physical principles are applied: